Ledsham, West Yorkshire

 Ledsham is a village and civil parish 4 mi north of Castleford and 11 mi east of Leeds in the county of West Yorkshire, England.
 The village is in the City of Leeds metropolitan borough and near to the A1(M) motorway.
 It had a population of 162 at the 2001 Census, increasing to 181 at the 2011 Census.

 History

-Ledsham is mentioned in the Domesday Book as Ledesha, as belonging to Ilbert of Lacy and having six villagers, three ploughlands, and 5 acre of meadow.
+Ledsham is mentioned in the Domesday Book of 1086 as Ledesha, as belonging to Ilbert of Lacy and having six villagers, three ploughlands, and 5 acre of meadow.
 However, it was recorded in a charter from 1030 as Ledesham.
 Like nearby Ledston, the name seems to refer to Leeds (or the Old English precursor of this name, Loidis, which denoted a region rather than a town); the second element is the Old English word hām ('homestead, farm').
 The name thus meant 'the farm belonging to the region of Loidis'.

-Ledsham parish once also included the township of Fairburn, whose name is likewise first attested around 1030, as Faren-burne.
-This name comes from the Old English words fearn ('fern') and burna ('spring, stream'), and thus meant 'spring characterised by ferns'.
+Ledsham was an ancient parish in the wapentake of Barkston Ash in the West Riding of Yorkshire.
+The parish included the townships of Fairburn and Ledston, which became separate civil parishes in 1866.